DmitriySh/spring-microservices-course/06-spring-orm-jpa/README.md

  * The program stores information about books in the Library
  * The program runs in a terminal and use:
    * `H2` in-memory database
-   * tables: book, author and genre
+   * tables: book, author, genre and books comments
  * Services covered by unit tests